Willamette River Swim Clinics

 The group will swim the course as a group, stopping at certain points along the course to regroup and to survey the next part of the course.

-Swimmers are encouraged to use a Swim Safety Buoy – they increase your visibility in the water tremendously.
+In order for us to provide safety, SWIMMERS ARE REQUIRED to use a Swim Safety Buoy – they increase your visibility in the water tremendously.
 If you plan to train in open water, these are an essential companion.